INTERVIEW BY MARKO SYRJALA

 WOLF: Thank you.
 I had fun!

-METAL-RULES: Hopely I did some new questions for your ears also?
+METAL-RULES: Hopefully, I did some new questions for your ears also?

 METAL-RULES: You know, I never do questions before an interview.

 WOLF: Good.
 I hate those things.
-You know those people who ask you all these questions?
+Do you know those people who ask you all these questions?
 And sometimes, they have this list there, and they ask you one question up here, and you cannot answer certain things that come back later on.
-You’ve already answered it, but just because it’s on their fucking list they ask it again.
+You’ve already answered it, but just because it’s on their fucking list, they ask it again.
 “Well, it’s like I said earlier…”, so you answer the same fucking thing–

 WOLF: I think this is a sign for us.
 I think they want us out of here?

 METAL-RULES: Yeah.
 Thanks once again, and see you on the show!

 FOR MORE INFO GO TO: